 At this time the reported shift in day of the week births only concerns the high-tech medical nations.
 It comes from the scheduling of births for the convenience of hospital and clinics.
 Deliveries that can be planned (induced and cesarean procedures) are scheduled on weekdays when hospitals are fully staffed.
 Several medical articles have appeared discouraging the use of these two surgical interventions except in emergencies, but any immediate changes in this direction appear to be highly unlikely in our current practice of medicine.

-So if Saturday and Sunday are losing births, what days of the week are gaining them?
+If Saturday and Sunday are losing births, what days of the week are gaining them?
 It’s the weekdays, Monday through Friday, that are being utilized for these procedures.
-The actual frequency depends upon the particular nations and their medical practices, but Tuesday and Thursday are generally favored.
+The actual frequency of births on of the day of the week depends upon the particular nations and their medical practices, but Tuesday and Thursday are generally being favored.

 How does Dayology view these birth trends?
 An even distribution of births through the seven days of the week creates an equal number of Days Rays throughout humanity.
 To have a steady rise in Tuesday born children makes for more active and aggressive elements within our society.
 More Thursday born children increases our hopes, as well as appetites and expectations.
-A lack of Sunday born children means that we have fewer natural leaders and managers to organize us.
-A lack of Saturday born children indicates an absence of responsible figures to keep us in touch with essential values and strengthen our connections to our environment.
+A lack of Sunday born children means that we have fewer natural leaders and managers to organize our efforts.
+A lack of Saturday born children indicates an absence of responsible figures to help us stay in touch with essential values and strengthen our connections to our environment.